cloudhotspot/pypackage-docker/docs/creating_base_images.rst

 ``make image docker/base``

+The **docker/base** argument is the relative path to the folder where the base image Dockerfile is located.
+Under the hood the ``make image docker/base`` command is calling:

+`docker build -t cloudhotspot/sampledjangoapp-base:latest -f docker/base/Dockerfile docker/base`

-The ``docker/base`` argument is the relative path to the folder where the base image Dockerfile is located.
-The naming of the ``base`` folder is important as the ``Makefile`` uses this convention to set attach a build context to the base image name.
+The naming of the **base** folder is important as the ``Makefile`` uses this as a convention to set attach a build context to the base image name.

 For example, assuming the following environment configuration:

 * REPO_NS = cloudhotspot
 * IMAGE_NAME = sampledjangoapp
+* VERSION = latest

-Running ``make image docker/base`` will create an image named as follows:
+Running ``make image docker/base`` will create an image tagged as follows:

-``cloudhotspot/sampledjangoapp-base``
+* **cloudhotspot/sampledjangoapp-base:latest**

-If your base image Dockerfile was located in ``docker/foundation``, then ``make image docker/foundation`` would create the following image:
+If your base image Dockerfile was located in **docker/foundation**, then ``make image docker/foundation`` would create the following image:

-``cloudhotspot/sampledjangoapp-foundation``
+* **cloudhotspot/sampledjangoapp-foundation:latest**

 Base Image Internals
 --------------------

-The |sample_base_image| in the PyPackage repository is located in the ``docker/base`` folder and includes the following files:
+The |sample_base_image| in the PyPackage repository is located in the **docker/base** folder and includes the following files:

 * Dockerfile
 * entrypoint.sh